 2. Are there other groups of people similar to the Melungeons?

-As many as 200 different mixed ethnic groups have been identified in the eastern and southern United States, ranging from New York to East Texas, many with names (applied by others) suggesting exotic origins.
-These include the Guineas of West Virginia, the We-Sorts of Maryland, the Nanticokes and Moors of Delaware, the Jackson Whites of New York and New Jersey, the Cubans and Portuguese of North Carolina, the Turks and Brass Ankles of South Carolina, and the Creoles and Redbones of Alabama, Mississippi, Texas, and Louisiana.
+As many as 200 different mixed ethnic groups have been identified in the eastern and southern United States, ranging from New York to East Texas.
+These include the Chestnut Ridge People of West Virginia, the Piscataway of Maryland, the Nanticokes and Moors of Delaware, the Ramapough Lenape Nation of New York and New Jersey, the Cubans and Portuguese of North Carolina, the Sumter Tribe of Cheraw Indians, and the Wassamasaw Tribe of Varnertown Indians of South Carolina, and the Creoles and Redbones of South Carolina, Alabama, Mississippi, Texas, and Louisiana.
 These groups share a “mysterious” origin and have historically been stigmatized by neighbors.
-While each of the various “subgroups” possesses its own unique history and culture, historical and cultural evidence suggests a broad kinship between the groups and a possible common origin, though centuries of population dispersion and admixture have influenced the ethnic and social character of each of the separate populations.
+While each of the various groups possesses its own unique history and culture, historical and cultural evidence suggests a broad kinship between the groups and a possible common origin (especially for some families), though centuries of population dispersion and admixture have influenced the ethnic and social character of each of the separate populations.

 3. Do these groups still exist?

 Through intermarriage and migration away from their home regions, many of these groups have lost their collective identity in the last half-century and have blended into the majority population.
 Some groups with a predominantly Indian heritage have organized as tribes, and a few have gained limited government recognition.
 Others, like the Melungeons, are recognizing and celebrating their unique multi-ethnic heritage.